Wellglade Group

 The Wellglade Group (WG), is a transport group operating bus and tram services in the English Midlands.

 History

 Wellglade was formed in 1986 when Brian King and Ian Morgan purchased Trent Buses from the National Bus Company in a management buyout.
 In 1989 the business of Barton Transport was purchased.

 In 1998 Wellglade purchased the Kinchbus business in Loughborough.
 In January 2010 TM Travel of Sheffield was purchased.
 In January 2012 Wellglade took over the bus operations of Felix Bus Services.

-In December 2011 Tramlink Nottingham took over the running of the Nottingham Express Transit tram network.
-In April 2012 Centrebus Bowers Coaches operation and services operated from the Dove Holes depot of Wellglade's Trent Barton were combined to form High Peak Buses.
+In December 2011 Tramlink Nottingham took over the running of the Nottingham Express Transit tram network, as a 12.5% shareholder in the operating consortium.
+In April 2012 Centrebus Bowers Coaches operation and services operated from the Dove Holes depot of Wellglade's Trentbarton were combined to form High Peak Buses.

 During September 2022, it was announced that current managing director Jeff Counsell will retire in February 2023 and will be succeeded by Tom Morgan who is the current commercial director for Wellglade Group.